 Launched a year and a half ago, Dorsal Bracelets began with a cause: removing one pound of trash from the ocean for every purchase.
 By Mar. of 2019, it’d earned a solid social following but sales were modest: ~$11k per month.

 “I wanted to build a brand with streams of revenue that Facebook could fuel,” says founder Chad Ross, “but I didn’t want it to end there.”

-Through the second half of 2019, Dorsal did exactly that: anchoring its spend on Facebook and extending into halo efforts on …
+Through the second half of 2019, Dorsal did exactly that: anchoring its ad budget on Facebook and extending into halo efforts on …

 To measure its efforts, Dorsal uses a metric known as MER: marketing efficiency rating.
 In short, total sales divided by total advertising.
 “I’m so glad we took that route,” explains Ross.